justinjiajia/cloud_security/labs/lab_7_new.md

 A banner appears briefly, and then the AWS Config Dashboard displays.

-You should receive multiple email notifications with the titles starting with *AWS::Config::ConfigurationRecorder* or *AWS::EC2::SecurityGroup*, indicating the AWS Config recorder is effective to monitor the configured AWS recourses (*EC2 SecurityGroup*).

 2. In the left navigation pane, choose *Resources* to review the resource inventory that AWS Config is currently recording:

    <img width="800" src="https://github.com/user-attachments/assets/b33de8e4-ca9c-4f3f-858a-e7388a7b6fa9" />

-   The *Resource inventory*  page now lists two security groups that AWS Config is recording, along with the default configuration recorder.
+   The *Resource inventory*  page lists two security groups that AWS Config is recording, along with the default configuration recorder you set up in step 1.
 Your security group IDs will differ, but they should resemble the ones shown in the reference screenshot.

-   Recall that in Step 1, you configured AWS Config to record resources of type *EC2 SecurityGroup*, which is why these security groups now appear in the inventory.
+   Recall that in step 1, you configured AWS Config to record resources of type *EC2 SecurityGroup*, which is why these security groups now appear in the inventory.

    > Between the two security groups, one is the default security group that is automatically created with the VPC defined in the CloudFormation YAML template.
 Every new VPC in AWS includes a default security group.
    > The second security group is named *LabSG1*.
 It is also defined in the YAML template and is intended for experimentation and testing in the later steps of this lab.